bzhan/EventSystem/README.md

-## Verifying partition scheduling using event systems
+## Compositional Verification of Interacting Systems using Event Monads

 The code is tested on Isabelle2021 with AutoCorres 1.8.